Members

 Associate Professor Caroline Jones is a researcher in Speech and Language.
 Her research focuses on how we can increase the success and sustainability of Aboriginal language revitalization initiatives, how we can improve early language assessment and intervention, and what strategies support communication with elderly people.
 Caroline is Director of Impact & Engagement for MARCS and a Research Theme Champion for the University.

-Kingsley Arua Kalu
+Headshot of Kingsley Arua Kalu.

 Dr Kingsley Arua Kalu